Your order has expired. Please put the desired items back into the shopping cart and complete your order within 30 minutes. Thank you.

 Nike LeBron - your favourite a basketball's signature shoe

-The Nike Air Zoom Generation, aka the Nike LeBron James 1, was the first of one of the biggest selling shoes by any ball player, but at the time, Nike was going out on a limb with James, as the rookie was yet to earn his stripes.
+The Nike Air Zoom Generation, aka the Nike LeBron James 1, has been one of the world's most popular shoes sold by any ball player.
+Yet when the Nike LeBron sneaker launched, Nike was waking its chances with with James himself, as the rookie had yet to earn his stripes.

-The words that began the Nike LeBron Generation were: “We will design you the most comfortable basketball shoe you have ever worn”.
+The words that kicked off basketball's Nike LeBron Generation were: “We will design you the most comfortable basketball shoe you have ever worn”.
 And that’s exactly what lead designer Aaron Cooper did.
-He took the idea that LeBron was a modern athlete with freakish speed and abnormal strength and used that inspiration to create a shoe that was hardy enough to keep up with the king of basketball.
+He identified LeBron as the modern athlete that he was - one with freakish speed and abnormal strength - and used that inspiration to create the Nike LeBron Signature shoe.
+A shoe that was strong and agile enough to keep up with the king of basketball.

-Someone at Nike who must have been sure of LeBron James was Eric Avar, the man who changed how people saw low-tops on the court.
+A Nike leader who illustrated LeBron's confidence was Eric Avar, the man who changed the public perception of low-tops on the court.
 He and the creator of the Nike Air Max, Tinker Hatfield, were drafted in to help Cooper make the Nike Zoom.
-The result saw James trying the shoes on, jumping a few times and famously stating: “these are the most comfortable shoes I’ve ever worn”.
+The result: James LeBron trying the shoes on, jumping a few times and famously stating: “these are the most comfortable shoes I’ve ever worn”.